Heat-treatment of fittings or flanges

 Few forgings of the types are produced without some form of heat enclosures.
 Untreated forgings are usually relatively low carbon steel parts for noncritical applications or are parts intended for further hot mechanical work and subsequent heat treatment.The chemical compositions of the steel, the size and shape of the product,and the properties desired are important factors in determining which of the following production cycles to use.
 Equipment that is needed for oil and gas applications can be found at Energy Products Company.

-The object of heat treating metals is to impart certain desired physical properties to the metal or to eliminate undesirable structural conditions which may occur in the processing or fabrication of the material.
+The object of heat treating metals is to impart certain desired physical properties to the metal or to eliminate undesirable structural conditions which may occur in the processing or fabrication of the material such as with metal fabrication.
 In the application of any heat treatment it is desirable that the “previous history” or structural condition of the material be known so that a method of treatment can be prescribed to produce the desired result.
 In the absence of information as to the previous processing, a microscopic study of the structure is desirable to determine the correct procedure to be followed.

 The commercial heat treatments in common use are spheroidizing, normalizing, annealing, hardening,and tempering.
 They involve the heating of the material with the use of Firetube Boilers to certain predetermined temperatures,” soaking” or holding at the temperature, and cooling at a prescribed rate in air, liquids, or retarding media.The above treatment may be briefly defined as follows:

 Spheroidizing – prolonged heating of iron-based alloys at a temperature slightly below the critical temperature range followed by relatively slow cooling,usually in air.
 Small objects of high carbon steel are more rapidly spheroidized by prolonged heating to temperatures alternately within and slightly below the critical temperature range.The purpose of this heat treatment is to produce a globular condition of the carbide.